spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/converting-images/defining-conversions.md

 title: Defining conversions
 ---

-When adding files to the medialibrary it can automatically created derived versions such a thumbnails and banners.
+When adding files to the medialibrary it can automatically create derived versions such as thumbnails and banners.

 If you want to use this functionality your models should implement the `HasMediaConversions` interface instead of `HasMedia`.
 This interface expects an implementation of the `registerMediaConversions` method.